BenRoss92/honker/README.md

 ## Overview

-Honker is a mini Twitter clone that allows users to 'honk' (i.e. post/shout messages in capitals) to a public stream.
+Honker is a mini Twitter clone that allows users to "honk" (i.e. yell arrogantly at each other) and displays their messages on a shared page.

 ## Instructions